R\West

+History

 The company was founded in 1997 as Big Ads, and later changed its name to R\West.
 According to President Sean Blixseth (not to be confused with lawyer Sean Reed Blixseth), the 'R' in R\West stands for the messenger Revere, symbolizing the company's role as a messenger for its clients.

+The agency gained national attention as dealerships across the U.S. licensed the ads.
+They also received some negative publicity from animal rights activists over their use of a trained chimpanzee.